Skills Matrix

 Skills Matrix vs. Competency Matrix

-Some organizations use these terms interchangeably, but they are not identical.
-Whereas a skills matrix covers only skills, a competency matrix adds factors such as knowledge and attitude, and so is more complex.
+Some businesses use these terms interchangeably, but they are not exactly identical.
+Whereas a skills matrix covers only skills, a competency matrix also includes factors such as knowledge and attitude, and so is more complex.
 In short, a competency matrix contains the information of a skills matrix and more.

 How to Create a Skills Matrix